Master-Gold/Smart-Axe/README.md

 ## 📒 What is it doing now?

-### With this script you can name a axe using `/axe name <axe name>` and when you break an oak log, all oak logs around will be break and regenerate after 2 seconds.
+### With this script you can name a axe using `/axe name <axe name>` and when you break an oak log, all oak logs around will be break.

 ## ✅ Planned
 ### ❌ support more logs